Stranded on the Tarmac? Here's What You Need to Know

 Both of these unfortunate situations count as tarmac delay.

 When it comes to tarmac delays, there’s a limit between what’s normal and what constitutes a true delay.
-Since most air travellers have grown accustomed to some sort of a wait, the feeling that it could be a delay creeps up slowly until all of a sudden you think, is this plane ever going to take off?
+Since most air travelers have grown accustomed to some sort of a wait, the feeling that it could be a delay creeps up slowly until all of a sudden you think, is this plane ever going to take off?
 Are we going to have to deplane?

 That’s why it’s important to take note of the time when the plane doors close.
 Then, if the wait feels like it’s getting a bit longer than normal, you can measure how much time you’ve been sitting on the tarmac.
 Believe it or not, there is something you can do if that wait is too long.